 DRV3 is positioned in this very interesting way such that the question “is this game part of the same story” is itself loaded, and can’t be answered without going into plot details about both.
 There is a relationship between the stories, but — unlike what is usual in story metainformation — the nature relationship itself is deeply tied to the content of both stories, even though that sort of question is usually easy to answer without spoiling anything.
 There is some complex (mesa)textual interrelationship that prevents the answer from being a clean one.

 You could reasonably, though, give almost any answer to any question about how they’re related.
 “Is it the same series?”
 “Is the continuity the same?”
 “Are these the same characters?”
-These are binary is that can be answered with either “yes” or “no”, and there’s a strong case that can be made that either answer is true.
+These are binaries that can be answered with either “yes” or “no”, and for each one there’s a strong case that can be made that either answer is true.

-other things I refuse to let myself talk formally about because they're mostly gaster ramblings🔗
+other things I refuse to let myself talk formally about because they’re mostly gaster ramblings or just disconnected ideas🔗